 You also don’t want to make the course too long.
 An excellent course should be between 7 -12 modules.
 Assign a learning goal to each module.

-Video tutorials are excellent for delivering several lessons in each module.
+Video tutorials are excellent for delivering several lessons in each module (see also, how to sell video tutorials online).
 Shorter video tutorials are best for keeping your students engaged.
 Engaged students mean higher course completion rates and more referrals.

 To create excellent video content, ensure you have an: